boozallen/sdp-images/default-sdp/README.rst

 default-sdp
 -------------

-A container image that contains common packages and is the default container image used by sdp library
+An UBI based  container image that contains commonly used utilities and is the default container image used by sdp library